-Since this property has a Project-Based Section 8 contract with HUD, some or all of the rents at this property are based on tenant incomes.
-Tenants will make a monthly contribution toward rent equal to 30% of their adjusted income.
+Since this property has a Project-Based Section 8 contract with HUD, some or all of the rents at this community are based on tenant incomes.
+Section 8 Project-Based Rental Assistance tenants will make a monthly contribution toward rent equal to 30% of their adjusted income.
 There is a minimum tenant contribution of $25 for all rents at this property regardless of tenant income.

 |AMI Band||1 Person||2 Person||3 Person||4 Person||5 Person||6 Person||7 Person||8 Person|

 These general income qualifications for Jacksonville, Florida should only be used as a basic guide.
 To find out if you qualify, contact the community directly.

 You can usually make up to 80% of the Area Median Income (AMI) to be eligible for a HUD-Assisted Housing unit, but income qualification tiers for this community may be different due to various policies.